Gold Education Β· gold durability

 14K Gold: Enhanced Wear Resistance

-14K gold (140–200 HV depending on alloy) offers superior wear resistance while maintaining recognizable gold appearance.
-Wear characteristics include slower scratch accumulation than 18K, shank thinning measurable after 15–30 years of daily wear, prong durability extending 7–15 years before retipping, and polished finish retention for 1–2 years between professional refinishing.
+14K gold (140–200 HV) offers superior wear resistance while maintaining recognizable gold appearance.
+Wear characteristics include slower scratch accumulation than 18K, shank thinning measurable after 15–30 years of daily wear, and prong durability extending 7–15 years before retipping.
+For daily-wear rings, bracelets, and high-stress applications, 14K gold provides the optimal durability-to-cost ratio β€” which is why 14K gold is DEEVE's standard.

 Platinum Comparison: Different Wear Behavior

-Platinum exhibits unique wear characteristics.
-Despite lower hardness than 14K gold (40–135 HV for Pt950), platinum doesn't lose metal during wear—instead, it displaces.
+Despite lower hardness than 14K gold (40–135 HV for Pt950), platinum doesn't lose metal during wear β€” instead, it displaces.
 Scratching moves platinum from one location to another rather than removing it, creating a patina finish over time.
+This displacement behavior means platinum jewelry maintains mass while developing a characteristic matte appearance.

 Quantifying Metal Loss Over Time